• Skip to main content

 Inversion therapy has been around for over 2,000 years, ever since Hippocrates strapped his patients to a ladder with ropes and hoisted them in the air to help relieve back pain and other ailments.

-At the end of the four-week study, 22% of those in the control group without inversion recovered enough to cancel surgery.
+At the end of the four-week study, 22% of those in the control group without inversion therapy recovered enough to cancel their surgery.

 Simply put, an inversion table takes the load off your back.